Past Newsletters

 WORKSHOPS AND SEMINARS

 Oklahoma Center for Advancement of Science and Technology (OCAST) – Oklahoma Innovation Conference and Expo to be held April 8-09, 2025.
-For Registration and additional information see the attached document.
+For Registration and additional information go to:

 Annual Cancer Research Symposium – hosted by the OU Health Stephenson Cancer Center- Friday, April 11, 2025 at the Nicholson Conference Center.
 See attached document for complete information.